-You are encouraged to post questions, either about content or about procedure, on the discussion forum; this way, other students who might be interested can see the answers, and everyone can contribute to answering questions.
-Your feedback-such as suggestions for new topics, or mistakes you find in the textbooks or lecture notes-will be very valuable for future semesters.
+You are encouraged to post questions, either about content or about procedure, on the discussion forum, also on Quercus.
+This way, other students who might be interested can see the answers, and everyone can contribute to answering questions.
+Your feedback-such as suggestions for new topics, or mistakes you find in the lectures notes or textbooks-will be very valuable for future semesters.

-If you have an issue that is specific to you and does not warrant public discussion, you can raise it either by asking privately on Piazza or by email.
+If you have an issue that is specific to you and does not warrant public discussion, you can raise it by email.
 I will typically respond to time-sensitive concerns within one business day.
-If emailing, please use your UofT email address.
+Please use your UofT email address.
 Include the course number ECO351 in the subject line, and your name and student number somewhere in the message.